-Boat Launch Observations
+Boat Launch Information & Observations

 One of the cheapest entertainment days you can have is to take your lawn chair and your favorite beverage, spend a sunny summer afternoon just watching the goings on at a busy boat launch.
 Some observers will even take large grading signs like used during the Olympics and grade each launching spectacular event.